 Composer Judith Shatin is renowned for her richly imagined acoustic, electroacoustic and digital music.
 Called “highly inventive on every level” by the Washington Post, her music combines an adventurous approach to timbre with dynamic narrative design.
 She draws on expanded instrumental palettes and a cornucopia of the sounding world, from machines in a coal mine to the calls of animals, the shuttle of a wooden loom, the pull of a zipper.
 Her music easily spans the acoustic and digital realms, and often combines the two.
 Her project Quotidian Music, including digital and electroacoustic pieces,draws attention to the sounds of the world around us, while pieces such as Singing the Blue Ridge and Ice Becomes Water focus attention on the crisis of climate change.

 Vividly orchestrated and bursting with imaginative detail, the piece grabs a listener’s attention right from the opening moment…” –The San Francisco Chronicle

-Her extensive catalogue includes commissions from organizations such as the Barlow Endowment and Fromm Foundation, Carnegie Hall, the Library of Congress and ensembles including the Cassatt and Kronos Quartets, Da Capo Chamber Players, Ensemble Berlin PianoPercussion and the Dutch Hexagon Ensemble.
-She has also been commissioned by choral ensembles including the Peninsula Women’s Chorus, the San Francisco Girls Chorus, the Young People’s Chorus of NYC, the UVA Glee Club, the UVA University Singers and the Illinois Wesleyan University Collegiate Choral.
+Shatin’s extensive catalogue includes commissions from organizations such as Ash Lawn Opera, the Barlow Endowment, the Fromm Foundation, Carnegie Hall, and the Library of Congress.
+Ensembles including the Cassatt and Kronos Quartets, the Core Ensemble, Da Capo Chamber Players, Ensemble Berlin PianoPercussion and the Dutch Hexagon Ensemble have commissioned her music, as have choruses including the Peninsula Women’s Chorus, the San Francisco Girls Chorus, the Young People’s Chorus of NYC, the UVA Glee Club, the UVA University Singers and the Illinois Wesleyan University Collegiate Choral.
 Orchestras that have presented her music include the Charlottesville, Denver, Houston, Illinois, Knoxville, Minnesota, National and Richmond Symphonies and the Women’s Philarhmonic.
-Her music has also been featured at festivals including Aspen, BAM Next Wave, Grand Teton, Moscow Autumn, Seal Bay and West Cork, among others.
+Her music has also been featured at festivals including Aspen, BAM Next Wave, Grand Teton, Moscow Autumn, Seal Bay, Spring in Havana and West Cork.

 “There’s no sense of detached, solipsistic, intellectual enterprise in this work, which dazzles with its array of active sound surfaces and shapes… – San Francisco Herald

 Narrative design and perceptible structure are key elements in Shatin’s music.
-While tonal elements form the bedrock, the surface is finely etched in surprising ways through timbral stretching and colorful layering.
-Recent examples include Black Moon, for orchestra and electronics, commissioned for and premiered by the American Composers Orchestra.
+While tonal elements form the bedrock, the surfaces are finely etched in surprising ways through timbral stretching and colorful layering.
+Examples include Black Moon, for orchestra and electronics, commissioned for and premiered by the American Composers Orchestra.
 Acoustic instrumental examples include Tower of the Eight Winds, for violin and piano, singled out by the Washington Post for its “engaging vivacity.”

 Text setting is also a major focus for Shatin, with texts drawn from a broad range of sources.
 A few examples include Marvelous Pursuits (vocal quartet and piano 4-hands, poetry by Barbara Goldberg), I Love (SATB, poetry by Gertrude Stein), Hark My Love (SATB + piano, the Song of Songs) and Vayter un Vayter (Bass, cl., vc., pno, poetry of Avraham Sutzkever).
-Sounds of the environment also play an increasing role in her music, as in her path-breaking Singing the Blue Ridge, scored for mezzo, baritone, orchestra and the calls of wild animals; in For the Birds, for amplified cello and electronics from processed birdsong; and in Ice Becomes Water, for string orchestra and electronics that she fashioned from glacier field recordings.
+Sounds of the environment also play an increasing role in her music, as in For the Birds, for amplified cello and electronics from processed birdsong; and in Ice Becomes Water, for string orchestra and electronics that she fashioned from glacier field recordings.